rubygarage/nextjs6-graphql-client-tutorial/README.md

 });
 ```

-Now if we run `yarn test` we should 1 passed spec.
+Now if we run yarn test we should have 1 passed spec.

-Ok, let's add more simple components (atoms) which we will use for our home page.
+Got it?
+Now, let's add more simple components (atoms) which we will use for our home page.

 #### AppBar atom